 The goal for those who consume quite a bit of alcohol is sobriety.
 Once you reach that goal, you feel victorious.
-However, life certainly doesn’t come to a finish after you quit drinking.
+However, life certainly doesn’t come to a finish after giving up alcohol.
 Alcoholism can pull you back in at any time.
 Most of your focus has been on walking away from a life of booze, and that’s as it should be.

 However, there are five things nobody tells you about quitting alcohol.
 Keep reading to get our breakdown and what to watch out for, even while sober!

 Alcoholism – Five Things Nobody Tells You About Quitting Alcohol

 For those in recovery themselves, being sober and hearing of other sobriety is big news!
 But an unfortunate reality is that very few ‘normal’ people care that much.
-Your spouse, parents, close friends and family may be supportive, but it is difficult to get others to notice your new sobriety on a day-to-day basis.
+Your spouse, parents, close friends, and family may be supportive, but it is difficult to get others to notice your new sobriety on a day-to-day basis.
 People can see you, but don’t acknowledge your new lifestyle or really understand the work and dedication that it takes.

-• You are not the old you.
-There may be people you don’t see too often, like extended family, long-distance childhood friends, etc. Those are usually the ones who will be quicker to notice your new improved appearance.
+There may be people you don’t see too often, like extended family, long-distance childhood friends, etc. Those are usually the ones who will be quick to notice your new improved appearance.
 Drinking can change how you appear in public; sobriety can restore you.
-However, to many local friends and colleagues, you are something different because they only know your old drinking persona.
+However, for many of your local friends and colleagues, you are something different because they only know your old drinking persona.

-• Time can be a burden.
-The amount of time you used to spend drinking, thinking about the next drink or suffering from a hangover, is now all yours.
+The amount of time you used to spend drinking, thinking about the next drink, or suffering from a hangover, is now all yours.
 Unfortunately, it can be a heavy burden.
 You will find some activities are not quite enjoyable without a drink in hand, like watching a sporting event or playing online games.
-Fortunately, day by day, you can discover activities that can fill up your time that doesn’t require booze.
+Fortunately, day by day, you can discover activities that can fill up your time that don’t require booze.